ionic-team/ionic-docs/docs/techniques/security.md

 Developers can also choose to eject from the sanitizer in certain scenarios.
 Ionic Framework provides the `IonicSafeString` class that allows developers to do just that.

 :::note
 In order to bypass the sanitizer and use unsanitized custom HTML in the relevant Ionic components, `innerHTMLTemplatesEnabled` must be set to `true` in the Ionic config.

+`IonicSafeString` should not be used if `innerHTMLTemplatesEnabled` is set to `false`.

 See [Enabling Custom HTML Parsing](#enabling-custom-html-parsing-via-innerhtml) for more information.
 :::

 #### Usage